CryptologyExchange/api/README.md

-# Welcome to Cryptology community exchange documentation!
+# WELCOME TO CRYPTOLOGY COMMUNITY EXCHANGE DOCUMENTATION!

-# Introduction
+# INTRODUCTION

 Welcome to Cryptology trader and developer documentation.
 These documents outline exchange functionality, market details, and APIs.